 Mock data was generated and analyzed as described in Sec.
 7 to extract r_D .
-The projected r_D from the DRad experiment along with other measurements and the CODATA values are shown in Fig. 62.
+The projected charge form factor and the range of Q2 covered is shown in Fig. 69.
+The projected r_D for the DRad experiment along with other electron scattering measurements are shown in Fig. 70.